The Texas Chainsaw Copyright Infringement? Business sued by film owner

 After that meeting, Roy was to provide a business plan to Vortex, which it says never came.

-It wasn’t until 2020 that Vortex investigated the Roses’ Cult Classic Convention, a yearly gathering of horror and cult classics film enthusiasts.
+It wasn’t until 2020 that Vortex investigated the Roses’ Cult Classic Convention, a yearly gathering of horror and cult classic film enthusiasts.
 There, it found a “number of infringing goods,” the lawsuit said.

 Further investigation by the company found that the Roses also sold these products online and at a chain of Ohio smoke shops, according to the lawsuit.